Nicholas Institute for Environmental Policy Solutions

 Duke University’s U.N.
 Climate Change Negotiations Practicum is a hands-on course that explores international climate change negotiations and climate policy under the United Nations Framework Convention on Climate Change (UNFCCC).

-The UNFCCC Practicum (ENVIRON 592/PUBPOL 592) will be offered during the Fall 2025 Semester.
+The United Nations Climate Change Negotiations Practicum (ENVIRON 592/PUBPOL 592) will be offered during the Fall 2026 Semester.
 Participation is open to graduate and upper-level undergraduate students at Duke University for 3 units and 1 unit, respectively.
 The instructor for the course is Dr. Jackson Ewing.

 Practicum Information Session

-The 2025 application period has closed, but students interested in taking a future practicum course are invited to watch a Zoom information session recorded Friday, April 25, and join the Nicholas Institute email list for further updates.
+Students interested in taking a future practicum course are invited to watch a Zoom information session recorded April 23, 2026, and join the Nicholas Institute email list for further updates.